giellalt/giellalt.github.io/dicts/nds/NDSUpdatingDictionaries.md

 ### Updating on your own

-The only current way to update FSTs is to do so on your own, using whichever method you are comfortable with, typically following the usual procedure for _$GTLANGS_, and then copying them manually to the specified locations.
+The only current way to update FSTs is to do so on your own, using whichevermethod you are comfortable with, typically following the usual procedure for _$GTLANGS_, and then copying them manually to the specified locations.

 To find the FST locations: